- Total units 48 Units

 - Academic contact

-Students in this major are encouraged to spend time studying at a tertiary institution in Vietnam through a year of study in the Year in Asia program, or in an in-country intensive course.
+Students in this major are encouraged to spend time studying at a tertiary institution in Vietnam, through one of the several in-country courses or the Year-in-Vietnam program.
 Competitive scholarships are available to qualified students.

 Students with prior knowledge of the language will be required to take a placement test and may be exempted from the compulsory course.